WangLab-ComputationalBiology/btc-sc-basic/README.md

 ## 5. Expected outputs

-In a successful execution, the `btc-sc-basic` should create a folder structure similar to the one described below.
+In a successful execution, the `btc-sc-mvp` should create a folder structure similar to the one described below.
 The files with TIMESTAMP are created based on the nextflow RUN NAME [1](https://www.nextflow.io/docs/latest/tracing.html).
 Theoretically, it should improve traceability across executions by levering Nextflow properties.

 ```